mbursell/ReLERNN-pipeline/README.md

     module load cuda/11.8
     module load cudnn/8.9.7.29_cuda11.x
     ```
-    * Note that this step needs to be done every time when you run ReLERNN
+    * Note that this step needs to be done every time before you run ReLERNN

 3. Install additional packages using pip
     ```